reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Moral Correctness.md

 - (Negotiative) A is willing to negotiate to cooperate and coordinate plans.
 - (Impartial) A thinks the norm applies to everyone, including himself.
 - (Individual Motivational) A *is disposed to* regulate his behavior as prescribed by the norm.
-- (Individual Rationality) A *thinks that he has reason to* regulate his behavior as prescribed by the norm.
 - (Communal Motivation) A thinks others are *capable* of being motivated to regulate their behavior in accord with the norm; they are capable of being receptive to the reasons favoring the norm.
 E.g. while it might make sense for A to *dislike* B's preference for ice crean, it doesn't make sense for A to *disapprove* of B's preference for ice cream, but it would make sense it B regarded A as his dietary adviser.
 This is true even when B's actions might harm A. E.g. it doesn't make sense for A to disapprove of B's attack against him if B would be completely unreceptive (e.g. animal, child, evil person, alien,s etc.), but it would make sense for someone who was receptive (i.e. normal rational agent).
-- (Communal Reason) A thinks others have *reason to* regulate their behavior in accord with the norm.
+- (Rationality) A thinks that he and others in society *have reason to* regulate their behavior as prescribed by the norm.

 Two polarities regarding moral reasons:
 1. Internal vs External: moral reasons cannot just be reduced to prudential reasons, since that would be like a bribe.
 But they also cannot be just reasons that derive from the institution of morality, since that would be not a genuine reason.